Toward Learning POMDPs Beyond Full-Rank Actions and State Observability: Appendix: Additional Experimental Details

 \subsection{Planning Performance of Different Sampling and Distribution Rounding Strategies}

 There are many ways to sample action-observation trajectories when deriving a UCT-based search algorithm for planning on POMDPs.
-As discussed by \cite{silver_montecarlo_2010}, there are largely two approaches, which differ in how the latent state treated as the search propogates down a branch of the search tree. \begin{enumerate} \item Upon choosing an action, propogate the full belief state using a process update (e.g. multiplying by $\tilde T^a$ of Theorem \ref{thm:coarse-grain-marg-and-trans}).
+As discussed by Silver and Veness \cite{silver_montecarlo_2010}, there are largely two approaches, which differ in how the latent state treated as the search propogates down a branch of the search tree. \begin{enumerate} \item Upon choosing an action, propogate the full belief state using a process update (e.g. multiplying by $\tilde T^a$ of Theorem \ref{thm:coarse-grain-marg-and-trans}).
 Compute the mixture observation distribution weighted by that belief state, from which we can sample the emitted observation. \item Upon choosing an action, sample a \textit{single} latent state (or observability partition, in the context of Theorem \ref{thm:coarse-grain-marg-and-trans}).
 Look up the observation distribution associated with the action and sampled state, and then sample the observation.

-\end{enumerate} \cite[Lemma 2]{silver_montecarlo_2010} prove that the observation distribution under these two sampling strategies are equivalent, so a UCT-based search will perform the same using either approach.
+\end{enumerate} Silver and Veness \cite[Lemma 2]{silver_montecarlo_2010} prove that the observation distribution under these two sampling strategies are equivalent, so a UCT-based search will perform the same using either approach.
 They also argue the latter is more computationally efficient for systems with a large number of states.

 UCT-based search algorithm may only use one or some variant of both approaches when planning with the models learned by the algorithms discussed in this paper.
 Because PSRs do not yield explicit transition likelihood estimates, we do not have the state distributions used to sample individual states for the second approach.
 The first approach, however, can still be applied.
 Given a PSR sufficient statistic $m$, we compute products $m \cdot M^{ao} \cdot m_\infty$ for the chosen action and all possible observations, yielding the observation likelihoods.
 The learned partition-level POMDPs may apply the first approach in the same way.
 Furthermore, the second approach may be applied to the learned partition-level POMDPs by sampling the next \textit{observability partition}, rather than state.
 Given a partition-level belief $\tilde b$, we first compute the partition-level belief distribution by summing across across appropriate indices, and then sampling the current partition $S$.
 We can then compute the \textit{conditional} observation distribution by first computing the \textit{conditional} partition-level belief vector